bbugyi200/zorg/README.md

   variables             A list of variable specs of the form of key=value.

 options:
+  -f, --force           Overwrite target file if the file already exists.
   -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
                         Optional path to the .zot template.
 If a template is